BCaven/creativity-optional/README.MacOS.md

 ### Setup on MacOS
 The MacOS version of CO usees PyAudio (because SoundCard only works on Linux and Windows RIP) The dowside of this is that PyAudio doesn't natively support loopback, so we have to get it ourselves.
 Our current solution is to use BlackHole, a popular loopback driver

+## Setting up the virtual environment
+To setup the virtual environment on MacOS, run the following command:

+`source .venv/bin/activate`

 ## Installing BlackHole
 install the desired BlackHole driver by running:
 `./brew-installer.sh`